HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/database/enablingadb.md

 <!-- prettier-ignore -->
 !!! tip "Postman Variables"
     In the image above `{{UNID_0}}` is a Postman Environment Variable that automatically got created if you ran the `Create Document` Postman test.
 This is a feature built into the Postman collection we provided.
-    If you are not using Postman, replace that with the `unid` of the document you'd like to retrieve.
+    If you aren't using Postman, replace that with the `unid` of the document you'd like to retrieve.

 <details>
 <summary>cURL code snippet</summary>